-Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and of how other people view us.
-Low self-esteem can be most easily recognised by the negative self talk resulting in negative statements and beliefs about yourself.
+Low confidence and Self-Esteem influences the view of ourselves with regard to our performance in life, our perceptions and how other people view us.
+Low self-esteem can be most easily recognised by negative self-talk resulting in negative statements and beliefs about yourself.

 A person suffering from low self-confidence reinforces a negative, critical voice inside their head.
 This inner critic is like an internal scanner that only notices negatives about themselves.
 Focusing on perceived inadequacies, whilst not noticing or dismissing any positives or their successes.

-Both self confidence and self esteem relate to our perception of ourselves and are often interlinked.
+Both self-confidence and self-esteem relate to our perception of ourselves and are often interlinked.
 People with low confidence or self-esteem have become conditioned to thinking of themselves in a critical way.
-Tuning into their critical internal voice and to tune into unhelpful thinking styles often learned over many years.
+Tuning into their critical internal voice and tuning into unhelpful thinking styles often learned over many years.

 Learn to identify unhelpful, negative thoughts.